Business

 International Finance is a study of the balance-of-payment accounts, foreign exchange rate determination, fixed and flexible exchange rate regimes, currency futures and options, international capital flows, indebtedness, interest rates, and the international banking environment.

-BUSI 377: Healthcare Service Operations
+BUSI 377: Healthcare Strategic Healthcare Operations

 BUSI 385: Compensation